supabase-community/vec2pg/docs/index.md

 ---

-`vec2pg` is a CLI for migrating data from third party vector databases to [Supabase](https://supabase.com).
+`vec2pg` is a CLI tool for migrating data from third-party vector databases to [Supabase](https://supabase.com).

 Supported data sources include: